oliviawestmacottssw/SSW.Rules.Content/rules/do-you-group-related-fields-by-using-fieldset/rule.md

         Email Address:
 ```

-Figure: Example code of FieldSet
+Figure: Example code of FieldSet​ <br>
 ![ How that code will look on the browser](fieldset-browser.jpg)

-Things to remember:
+​ Things to remember:

 1. Wrap logical control groups in a .
 2. The first child of a  should be a , so the user knows what to expect in that section.

+​